chili-epfl/qml-imu/README.md

        \            |       (3x3)/
 ```

-where `I` is a 3x3 identity matrix. `R_g(t)` is the gravity measurement noise
+where `I` is a 3x3 identity matrix.
+The noise components in this matrix are
+designed according to the methodology described in [2].

-coefficient and is, by design, defined as follows:
+`R_g(t)` is the gravity measurement noise coefficient and is, by design,
+defined as follows:

 ```
 R_g(t) = R_g_k_0 +